How to Cook Jamaican Chicken Foot Soup

-- Bring water to a boil then add chicken feet that have been cleaned and prepped OR after pressuring the add 4 more cups water and bring to a boil.
+- Bring water to a boil, then add chicken feet that have been cleaned and prepped.
+If you're using a pressure cooker, after pressuring, add 4 more cups water and bring to a boil.

-- When chicken feet are tender add pumpkin and cook for 15 minutes or until the soup starts to get the color of the pumpkin.
+- When chicken feet are tender, add pumpkin and cook for 15 minutes or until the soup starts to turn the color of the pumpkin.

-- Add soup mix, scallion and green scotch bonnet pepper (this will not be spicy).
-Salt and pepper to taste.
+- Add soup mix, scallion and green Scotch bonnet pepper (this will not be spicy).
+Add salt and pepper to taste.

-To make dumplings, pinch off a golf ball size amount and make a ball with hands, slightly flatten the ball with the fingers and add them to your soup!
+- To make dumplings, pinch off a golf-ball-sized amount and make a ball with your hands.
+Slightly flatten the balls with your fingers, and add them to your soup!

 © 2012 Carolee Samuda